Wholesale Product Range

 (1) Brushing

-Purchase a wirebrush (brass for hairdressers) and brush the comb and cutter teeth free of all that dander that lodges in between the teeth.
-Don't worry that you are going to blunt a blade with a wire brush, your blade is carbon steel and far harder than than the wire brush bristles.
+Purchase a wirebrush from a hardware shop (brass for hairdressers).
+Brush the comb and cutter teeth free of all that dander that lodges in between the teeth.
+Don't worry that you are going to blunt a blade with a wire brush, your blade is carbon steel and far harder than the wire brush bristles.
 I have sharpened many blades that were not blunt, but had so much dander in the teeth that it would no longer pick up the hair to feed the cutter, hence the groomer considered them blunt.
-Dander in the clipper teeth breeds bacteria and encourages rust.
+Dander in the clipper teeth breeds bacteria encourages rust, and increases comb drag.

 (2) Oiling